Natural Dyes for Textiles

 Who Should Attend

-Suitable for textile print designers, interested in learning a new skill.
+The course is suitable for: Textile print designers who are interested in learning a new skill.
 Screen printers who would like the experience of printing with alternative dyes mediums.
 Natural dyers who want to understand how to translate their work into screen printing.
-And, environmentally conscious artists who want to print colour and pattern.
+Environmentally conscious artists who want to print colour and pattern.
+The course is structured so that it is suitable for beginners through to professionals.
+It could lead to a career change in the arts, setting up of a small natural print/dye studio, or further studies and courses in sustainable textile design.

 Please bring the following materials with you on the first day: